derbynn/Wireless-Comm-for-Kites/README.md

 4. (Optional) You can add attributes and a Thing type, but for a basic setup, just click 'Create Thing' without adding these.

 #### Create certificates and keys:
-a.
-After creating a Thing, you will be prompted to create certificates and keys.
+1. After creating a Thing, you will be prompted to create certificates and keys.
 Click 'Create certificate'.
-b.
-Download the public key, private key, and certificate for your Thing.
+2. Download the public key, private key, and certificate for your Thing.
-c.
-Click 'Activate' to activate the certificate.
+3. Click 'Activate' to activate the certificate.
-d.
-Click 'Done' to finish the process.
+4. Click 'Done' to finish the process.

 #### Attach a policy to the certificate:
-a.
-Click 'Secure' in the left-hand menu, and then click 'Policies'.
+1. Click 'Secure' in the left-hand menu, and then click 'Policies'.
-b.
-Click 'Create' to create a new policy.
+2. Click 'Create' to create a new policy.
-c.
-Enter a name for the policy and add statements to define permissions.
+3. Enter a name for the policy and add statements to define permissions.
 For a basic setup, you can use the following statement to allow all IoT actions:

 ```
 {